meirka8/twin/DOCUMENTATION.md

 The application follows the Model-View-Update (MVU) architecture provided by the Bubble Tea framework.

-*   **Model (`model` struct):** The `model` struct holds the entire state of the application, including the state of the two panes, the current operation (e.g., creating a folder, deleting a file), and any error messages.
+*   **Model (`model` struct):** The `model` struct holds the entire state of the application, including the state of the two panes, the current operation (e.g., creating a folder, deleting a file), preview state, and any error messages.
 *   **View (`View` function):** The `View` function is responsible for rendering the UI based on the current state of the model.
 It uses the `lipgloss` library for styling.
 *   **Update (`Update` function):** The `Update` function handles all incoming messages (e.g., key presses, window resizing) and updates the model accordingly.